Janine Simpson

 Prior to joining DLA Piper South Africa, Janine worked in the competition practices of various South African large law firms, lectured constitutional law and clerked for the Honourable Justice Richard Goldstone at the South African Constitutional Court.

-Her experience extends across a wide range of sectors including advertising, agri-processing, airline, chemical, construction, financial, information and communication technology, insurance and mining.
+Her experience extends across a wide range of sectors including telecommunications, advertising, agri-processing, airline, chemical, construction, financial, information and communication technology, insurance and mining.

 Professional QualificationsAttorney of the High Court of South Africa, 2005